Rekha: I Talk To The Lord Shiva; My Prayers Are Not About Aartis & Agarbattis

 "My life is one big prayer because my life is one big blessing.
 "For me, joy is eating home-cooked payasam in a bowl that I have cleaned and polished myself.
 Yes, I find it therapeutic to clean my vessels and polish them.
 I like to water my plants and clean all the artefacts in my house.
 Do you know, I can actually clean and service an air-conditioner?"

-No wonder why Rekha has always stood apart from the crowd.
+No wonder Rekha has always stood apart from the crowd.